-Kaiser Foundation Health Plan (Health Plan) - Kaiser Foundation Health Plan of the Mid Atlantic States, Inc. is a nonprofit corporation and a Medicare Advantage organization.
+Kaiser Foundation Health Plan (Health Plan) - Kaiser Foundation Health Plan is a nonprofit corporation and a Medicare Advantage organization.
 This Evidence of Coverage sometimes refers to Health Plan as "we" or "us."

 Kaiser Permanente - Health Plan and Medical Group.

 Kaiser Permanente Region (Region) - A Kaiser Foundation Health Plan organization that conducts a direct-service health care program.
 When you are outside our service area, you can get medically necessary health care and ongoing care for chronic conditions from designated providers in another Kaiser Permanente Region's service area.
 For more information, please refer to Chapter 3, Section 2.4.